ga-wdi-lessons/react-continued/readme.md

 A React component is built to expect an input and render a UI with it.
 More importantly, a (well-structured) component only receives data specific to its purpose.
 For example, our `Post` component from the blog example will only receive `title`, `author` and the like as inputs -- nothing else.

 While this doesn't sound too groundbreaking, it is very different from the OOP principles we've gotten used to.
 This is because React follows a more **functional** approach to programming.
-A component will never behave differently depending on what input is passed into it.
-In other words, in a React component, **the same input will always produce the same output**.
+For React components under this approach, **the same input will always produce the same output**.

 You can build an app in a lot of ways, but if you want to look at some of the best practices, we can talk about what a component should be: **F.I.R.S.T.**